waughsh/waughsh.github.io/_posts/2016-08-15-Lagrangian-And-Dual-Problem.md

 So what do those two "implementation" details have to do with Lagrangian?
 The reason is simple: Lagrangian is simply a way, not unlike equality Newton step or barrier method, to incoroporate constraints into the overall objective.
-It turns the **hard** constraints into **soft** constraints, constraints that you (or the optimization) can violate.
+It turns the **hard** constraints into **soft** constraints. **Soft** constraints that you (or the optimization) can violate.